Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Agustus 2025 20.27.49 UTC
+- WIB: Sabtu, 30 Agustus 2025 21.23.39 UTC
-- WITA: Sabtu, 30 Agustus 2025 21.27.49 UTC
+- WITA: Sabtu, 30 Agustus 2025 22.23.39 UTC
-- WIT: Sabtu, 30 Agustus 2025 22.27.49 UTC
+- WIT: Sabtu, 30 Agustus 2025 23.23.39 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: attitude
+Kategori: technology